-- 15.0% used pits or bucket toilets or had no facility - In 2011, most of the bucket toilets where in Virginia, followed by Hennenman and Welkom.
-Households without toilets occurred mostly in Welkom, as well as toilets without ventilation
+- 15.0% used pits or bucket toilets or had no facility. - In 2011, most of the bucket toilets were in Virginia, followed by Hennenman and Welkom.
+Households without toilets occurred mostly in Welkom, as well as toilets without ventilation.

-Solid Waste
+Solid waste

-- 86.3% are serviced at least once a week
+- 86.3% are serviced least once a week

 - 6.7% of households had their own refuse dump

 - 4.0% had no rubbish disposal

-- 1.2% used communal refuse dump
+- 1.2% used a communal refuse dump

-- Most households without Municipal Refuse Services lived in Welkom
+- Most households without municipal refuse services lived in Welkom.